 Bubur cha cha is a coconut milk dessert that many of us would’ve had in our childhood.
 That sweet and milky base is filled with colourful chunks of sweet potato, taro and tapioca jelly.
 There are also those little blobs of sago that add a contrasting texture to make bubur cha cha an extremely delicious dessert!

 Tang yuan are glutinous rice balls that are usually filled with peanut or black sesame.
 These tang yuan have a chewy texture that’s absolutely addictive.
-They’re usually white in colour but there are some that are pink!
+They’re usually white in colour but can also come in a variety of colours like pink or green!

-Pulut hitam is the best dessert to have after a meal!
+Pulut hitam is a healthy and satisfying dessert, loved by many in Southeast asia.
 This porridge-like dessert is actually made with black glutinous rice.
 It’s usually boiled and once that’s done, coconut milk and palm sugar are added to create a lovely dessert that’s not too sweet.

 Tau suan is a dessert that most of you would have gotten for your elderly parents and/or grandparents.
 It’s a sweet dessert that has a somewhat gooey texture.
 Tau suan consists of steamed mung beans and sugar syrup that’s boiled with pandan leaves.
 Some versions also use gula melaka to help thicken the sugar and water mixture.
 But the best thing about this traditional Chinese dessert is how it’s usually paired with you tiao (dough fritters) in Singapore!

 These different pastes are made with peanut, almond and sesame respectively.
 These pastes are also not overwhelming, so they’re perfect as a treat for any time of the day.
 Some dessert shops also have yin and yang versions.
-That’s where two of the pastes are served together in the same bowl.
-And trust us, the combination tastes heavenly!
+Two pastes are served together in the same bowl.
+But trust us, this combination is absolutely heavenly!

 Red and green bean soups are the OG (original)!
 We remember digging into these traditional desserts back in preschool.
 These are one of the best traditional desserts in Singapore that’s not only easy to make but they’re also delicious.
 They may seem simple but these red and green bean soups pack a flavourful punch!

-Satisfy your sweet tooth with the best Chinese traditional desserts in Singapore
+Satisfy your sweet tooth with these popular traditional desserts in Singapore

 Whether you’re done for some icy cold chendol or a hot bowl of cheng tng, we hope you’ve found the best spot to indulge in some traditional Chinese desserts in Singapore!
 Interested in some other desserts?
 Get these popular local snacks or dig into some amazing cakes at these Tiong Bahru cafes.
-If you’re a durian lover, hit up these best durian buffet spots in Singapore and remember to stock up on some of the best durian puffs!
-Remember to check out Shopee’s National Day Sale for exciting deals and promotions!
+If you’re a durian lover, hit up these best durian buffet spots in Singapore and remember to stock up on some of the best durian puffs

-This article was updated on 18 July 2023.
-Additional research done by Caryn Tan.
+This article was updated on 24 May 2024.
+Additional research done by Liew Shu Wen.